-referenced by a does not simply have 1 added to it as would be typical in other languages.
+Note that in the statement: a=a+1, Python creates a new object whose value is calculated by adding 1 to the value of the current object referenced by a.
+If, prior to the execution of this statement a's object had contained a value of 1, then a new integer object with a value of 2 would be created.
+The integer object whose value was 1 is now marked for deletion using garbage collection (provided no other variables reference it).
+Note that the value of a is not updated in place, that is, the object referenced by a does not simply have 1 added to it as would be typical in other languages.
 The reason this does not happen in Python is because integer objects, as well as string, number and tuples, are immutable - they cannot be changed in place.
 Only lists, sets, and dictionaries can be changed in place - they are mutable.
-In practice this restriction of not being able to change a mutable object in place is mostly transparent but a notable exception is when immutable objects are passed as a parameter to a function or class.
-See clause 6.22 Initialization of Variables [LAV] for a description of this.
+In practice this restriction of not being able to change a mutable object in place is mostly transparent but a notable exception is when immutable objects are passed as a parameter to a function or class (see 6.22 Initialization of Variables [LAV]).